imagej/imagej.github.io/pages/EGit.md

 description: test description
 ---

-%Replace% GitMenu %Replace% This page provides an introduction on how to start using the [EGit](http://www.eclipse.org/egit/) extension in the [Eclipse](Eclipse "wikilink") IDE for software development.
+{% include gitmenu %} This page provides an introduction on how to start using the [EGit](http://www.eclipse.org/egit/) extension in the [Eclipse](Eclipse "wikilink") IDE for software development.

 ## Installing EGit in Eclipse